ahmadfajar/vue3-mdb-docs/docs/components/inputs/checkbox.md

 ---
 outline: [2, 3]
-description: A component that let users select one or more items from a list, or turn an item on or off.
+description: Checkbox is a component that let users select one or more items from a list, or turn an item on or off.
 ---

 # Checkbox